Plant of the Month Classes

 Let’s get together and learn to love some weeds!
 It turns out we can’t really love anyone without getting to know them.
 In these monthly classes, we will get to know plants, spend time with them, and learn to appreciate them one by one.
 Studying one plant at a time allows us to build deeper relationships.
 Beyond simply naming plants and learning how to eat them, we’ll spend a whole day getting to know them more intimately.
 Where do they live?
 What do they look like?
 How do they serve the ecosystem?
 How can we gather them in a regenerative and respectful way?
 What can we make with this plant?

-In these Plant of the Month Courses, we prioritize under-loved plants—plants traditionally thought of as invasives, weeds, nuisances, or just terribly common.
+In these Monthly Foraging Classes, we prioritize under-loved plants—plants traditionally thought of as invasives, weeds, nuisances, or just terribly common.
 Each of these plants is secretly magical: they may be edible, make beautiful dye or medicine, or even make strong threads to weave a beautiful blanket.
 Utilizing these (sometimes overly) abundant plants allows us to use harvesting as a direct tool of habitat restoration.
 For example, when we gather lots of Himalayan blackberry canes for baskets, we help clear up that habitat for new plants to move in.
 By discovering the ways in which these outcasts can integrate into the local ecosystem, we also discover how to become a part of it ourselves.

 Throughout each season we will see how the types of plants that are available changes, and come to know our landscape better by witnessing subtle shifts.
 Seasonal learning helps us connect with the plants, our sense of place, and each other.
 Each lesson will incorporate ethics, history, storytelling, joy, creativity, and pure tomfoolery.

-The Plant of the Month Courses are designed to be inclusive of folks of all experience and skill levels.
+The Monthly Foraging Classes are designed to be inclusive of folks of all experience and skill levels.
 If you’ve never foraged a day in your life, there’s lots of exciting things to learn—and if you’re very experienced with local plants, come ready to pick up new skills and/or deepen your practices.
-Participants will practice carving, dyeing, fermentation, salve making, cordage, basketry, tincturing, seed processing, soap making, weaving, and of course eating!
+Participants will practice skills like carving, dyeing, fermentation, salve making, cordage, basketry, tincturing, seed processing, soap making, weaving, and of course eating!
 These will all help us learn more about the natural world and become better caretakers of the land.
 Of course, the natural world is unpredictable and uninterested in human schedules, so we will be working around what is seasonally available—if the pokeberry isn’t ripe, we’ll learn about horse chestnut instead.

 Throughout the year we’ll learn what the land can offer us, but also how much we can offer the land.
 The practice of culling, pruning, and replanting allows us to appreciate the world around us in deeper, more connected ways, while actively regenerating the ecosystem.
 This class is an opportunity to be a better caretaker of the environment and steward of the earth.